 Physical and Psychological Dependence

 Tranquillisers and sleeping pills are a tool to help you get through life and its problems.
 They remove your attention from the hole in your life or provide structure if your life is so cramped that you have trouble sleeping.
-Benzodiazepines (Diazepam, Seroxat) and barbiturates, found in tranquillisers and sleeping medication, are highly addictive.
-Your body repeatedly asks for more in order to experience the same effect.
-Dependency occurs quickly in benzodiazepine addiction.
 The addiction to prescription drugs affects both body and mind.
 You go through life in a numb and intoxicated state.
 Your emotions are dulled, not just the negative ones, but the positive ones as well.

-The effects of benzodiazepines or BDZs are largely due to how they affect the brain.
+The effects of prescription drugs are largely due to how they affect the brain.
 The most important effects are sedation, sleep enhancement, reduced anxiety, muscular relaxation, memory loss and anti-epileptic properties.
 These effects occur because BDZs act on certain brain receptors.
 Despite the pharmacological similarities between different BDZs, there are important differences with respect to their clinical applicability.

 When used over longer periods of time, a degree of tolerance will develop: increasingly higher doses are needed to produce the same effect.
 In case of drug tolerance, patients run the risk of becoming physically and psychologically addicted.
 When they decide to quit, withdrawal symptoms may occur.
 These symptoms are often similar to those that users hope to eliminate with their drug use, such as anxiety and insomnia.
 In addition, withdrawal may cause physical problems, such as trembling, sweating, tingling, gastrointestinal problems or pains.